nik-hed/time_to_insulin/README.md

 | Salt |2.7g |

-The insulinshot i took was 9 of Novorapid (https://www.ema.europa.eu/en/medicines/human/EPAR/novorapid).
+The insulin dose I took was 9 of Novorapid (https://www.ema.europa.eu/en/medicines/human/EPAR/novorapid).
-I have a BMI<=20
-This was my last meal of the day, minmizing the risk of moving around too much after meal and isolating just the effect of the insulin after meal.
+This was my last meal of the day, minmizing the risk of moving around too much after meal and isolating just the effect of the insulin before/after meal.

-Insulin was taken for different times before and after food, the different times tested for insulin was [-60,-45,-30,-25,-20,-15,0,15,20,25,30,45,60] where -60 means 60 minutes before food and 60 means 60 minutes after food.
+Insulin was taken for different times before and after the meal, the different times tested for insulin was [-60,-45,-30,-25,-20,-15,0,15,20,25,30,45,60] where "-60" means 60 minutes before meal and "60" means 60 minutes after meal.
-Since all time where tested 2 times, there are total 26 rows of data.

-The two different datasets:
+Since all times where tested 2 times, there are total 26 measurements collected into two different datasets:

 blood_glucose_after_food: